joey-october85/20-credit-risk-classification/README.md

 In order to get a better accuracy on risky loans, the dataset was synthetically balanced using the RandomOverSampler module to resample the data and retrain the model with a 1:1 ratio of Healthy Loan data to Risky Loan data.
 While the overall accuracy increased from 95% to 99%, the important change occured with the recall accuracy of risky loan predictions which increased from 91% to 99%.
 This means that Risky Loans that were predicted as Healthy Loans went down from 56 to 4 which is a significant improvement.
 The accuracy of Healthy Loan Precision and Recall as well as Risky Loan Precision stayed nearly the same with the resampled model.<br><br>

+## Summary
+The resampled model seems to perform better as it was able to better predict Risky Loans while still maintaining Healthy Loan prediction accuracy.
+This will be beneficial in ensuring better success in preventing Risky Loans being predicted as Healthy Loans.

 #### Jose A Rodriguez<br>Turor: Saad Khan<br>
 <br>